rintr-suzuki/WIN2PhaseNet/docs/README-training.md

 # WIN2PhaseNet
-# Detail usage for PhaseNet training
+Detailed usage for PhaseNet training

 ## What is the output?
 ### 1. `train` mode (For PhaseNet training and validation)